 Bentham OPEN has a centralized system for identifying excessive self-citations when such a case arises.
 Authors are recommended to provide a reasonable justification, and then after consultation with the Editor-in-chief, the final decision is made on a case-to-case basis.
 Bentham OPEN discourages the Editors and Reviewers from recommending the citation of their own/peers' previous work just to gain false citation.
 Such cases are dealt with as per standard protocols of COPE.

 Research ethics can include a number of issues such as:

 Studies involving humans or animals must include informed consent on human subjects and standard protocols must be followed for the experiments on animals.
 Bentham OPEN has already mentioned the detailed policy of Ethical Standards under the Section Editorial Policies

-In the communication to the author in question, Bentham OPEN journal’s Editor-in-chief is requested to indicate whether the matter is likely to be referred to the institution or company where the research took place, the standard-setting body (if relevant), the institution or company which provided undisclosed financial support (if relevant), or any other relevant institution or agency (for example a funding agency) unless the author provides a reasonable explanation (accepted as reasonable by the editor).
+In the communication to the author in question, Bentham OPEN journal’s Editor-in-chief is requested to indicate whether the matter is likely to be referred to the institution or company where the research took place, the standard-setting body (if relevant), or any other relevant institution or agency (for example a funding agency) unless the author provides a reasonable explanation (accepted as reasonable by the editor).